1982 Major League Baseball season

+Brad Havens postcard published by Park Press, Inc. in 1982.

 The 1982 Major League Baseball season concluded with the St. Louis Cardinals winning their ninth World Series championship, defeating the Milwaukee Brewers in the World Series after seven games, after making up for their playoff miss of the year before.

+This was the first season since 1959 in which there wasn't a no-hitter pitched.